newwby/Godoct/example/example_documentation.md

 ### signal weather_state_changed
 (**new_state: int**)

-Signal emitted when the weather state changes Connected functions can respond to the new weather state
+Signal emitted when the weather state changes.
+Connected functions can respond to the new weather state.